p-gen/sys/sys.rst

       matched by this parameter.

-      if the parameter is *users*, the rule will continue to be analyzed as the users may belong to one of the group ot netgroup matched by the constrained regular expression placed after the parameters *groups* or *netgroups* of the rule, see below.
+      if the parameter is *users*, the rule will continue to be analyzed as the users may belong to one of the group or netgroup matched by the constrained regular expression placed after the parameters *groups* or *netgroups* of the rule, see below.